-- All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
+- Not applicable.
+No new development is proposed at this time.
+The subject property already contains a single-family dwelling.
+All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
 See Map 2. - 8.
 Whether the proposed change will create or excessively increase traffic congestion or otherwise affect public safety. - Not applicable.
-Rezoning the subject property will not change its development potential. - 9.
-Whether the proposed change will create a drainage problem. - The rezoning and all structures on site are subject to Technical Review Committee (TRC) review. - 10.
-Whether the proposed change will seriously reduce light and air to adjacent areas. - Development of the subject property was held to the same standards as any other proposed home in the surrounding RSF-3 district. - 11.
-Whether the proposed change will adversely affect property values in the adjacent area. - Development of the subject property was held to the same standards as any other proposed home in the surrounding RSF-3 district. - 12.
-Whether the proposed change will be a deterrent to the improvement or development of adjacent property in accord with existing regulations. - All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
+The subject property has already been developed.
+Rezoning the property will not change is future development potential. - 9.
+Whether the proposed change will create a drainage problem. - Not applicable.
+The subject property has already been developed.
+No new development is proposed at this time. - 10.
+Whether the proposed change will seriously reduce light and air to adjacent areas. - Not applicable.
+The subject property has already been developed.
+No new development is proposed at this time. - 11.
+Whether the proposed change will adversely affect property values in the adjacent area. - Not applicable.
+The subject property has already been developed.
+All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
+See Map 2. - 12.
+Whether the proposed change will be a deterrent to the improvement or development of adjacent property in accord with existing regulations. - Not applicable.
+All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
 See Map 2. - 13.
 Whether the proposed change will constitute a grant of special privilege to an individual owner as contrasted with the public welfare. - All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
-See Map 1. - 14.
+See Map 2. - 14.
 Whether there are substantial reasons why the property cannot be used in accord with existing zoning. - The subject property does not have an existing City of Venice zoning.
 After annexation, the property should have been rezoned to be compliant with the official City of Venice Zoning Map.
 This failed to happen. - 15.
-Whether the change suggested is out of scale with the needs of the neighborhood or the city. - The properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential the scale of the development will match the scale of the neighborhood.
-See Table 1. - 16.
-Whether it is impossible to find other adequate sites in the city for the proposed use in districts already permitting such use. - Not applicable.
-Other vacant lots zoned RSF-3 exist, however the subject property is not seeking to change an existing designation, but to initiate a City designation for the property.
+Whether the change suggested is out of scale with the needs of the neighborhood or the city. - All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential the scale of the development matches the scale of the neighborhood.
+See Map 2. - 16.
+Whether it is impossible to find other adequate sites in the city for the proposed use in districts already permitting such use.